velukotivirta/AvoimetOvet/README.md

 AvoimetOvet including:

-Odin project work
+Odin project work and other restless business
-Other restless business